Modern Foreign Languages

-We aim equip our students with confidence and desire to explore the Spanish language and to be able to communicate with millions of people globally.
-Spanish is the second most widely spoken language in the world and it is useful both for leisure and business reasons, whilst also enhancing and building on many skills that are transferable across other school subjects.
-In particular, it is well known that learning a second language not only supports English development but also improves listening and presenting skills, among others.
-In addition, students who succeed in Spanish are more employable and have better chances of gaining entry to university.
+Speaking another language other than one’s own is useful, both for leisure and business reasons, whilst also enhancing and building on many skills that are transferable across other school subjects.
+For example, it is well known that learning a second language not only supports literacy, in English, but also improves listening and presentation skills, among others.
+Furthermore, students who succeed in MFL are more employable and have better chances of gaining entry to university.

 Curriculum Overview